dillonforrest/startup/_posts/2015-03-18-winning-with-small-daily-improvements.md

 My bet is that I can win against my enemy if I accomplish something every single day.
 Mathematically, a daily 1% improvement compounded for 70 days will aggregate to a full 100% improvement.

 There are two takeaways here.
-One is that steady input can eventually build up to a large output.
+The first takeaway is that steady input can eventually build up to a large output.
 No matter how discouraged I feel, I can't give up.
 I need to show up every single day and move the venture another step further.
 Work needs to become more than work.
 It needs to become a habit, or a lifestyle.
-It needs to be just a part of who I am to continue doing something every day into the unforeseeable future.
+It needs to be an integral part of myself in order to continue working every day into the unforeseeable future.

-Another takeaway is that my efforts need to compound on themselves to make today's efforts more effective than yesterday's.
+The second takeaway is that my efforts need to compound on themselves to make today's efforts more effective than yesterday's.
 I need to continue learning so that I spend less time floundering, more time executing.
 I need to continue refining my processes and my tooling to be increasingly efficient.

 Build and sell, every day.
 Nothing else matters.